 Step 4: Build a Strong Portfolio

-A portfolio is your proof of work.
+A portfolio is the clearest proof of your actual skills and capabilities.

 Step 5: Create Professional Profiles